 An article in Amateur Photographer about an exhibition that he was running was how John Gravett came to my attention.
 In an age when digital photography has been the cause of unleashing a deluge of images, the idea of using whatever light is available instead of looking only for the idealistically perfect does have something to it.
 His photos do show what he can do with any light, which is a bonus.
 Making something of whatever conditions you find has to be a real talent and that's what's needed in a time when interest in photography has exploded.

 Perusing an issue of Advanced Photography from earlier this year was what brought Tony Gill's images to my attention and they seem to have a style all of their own too, a rare achievement these days.
 The main stomping ground is the southwest of England and there are misty scenes aplenty to enjoy here.

 This is an Irish-based father and son team that I discovered in an interview published in Outdoor Photography.
 Clearly, the home country gets deserved attention but they do travel elsewhere too and that is reflected in the photos that you'll find on here.

 It was the use of his photos in Best Loved Poems: Favourite Poems from the West of Ireland (Currach Press, Dublin, 2013) that caused me to discover Lyon's work.
-His living not far from Croagh Patrick has meant he has had opportunity to photograph the well known mountain a fair few times and he covers more than that.
-Whether or not the printing adds to the impression, the photos in the book do possess an soft ethereal quality that is so typical of Ireland.
+His living not far from Croagh Patrick has meant he has had the opportunity to photograph the well-known mountain a fair few times and he covers more than that.
+Whether or not the printing adds to the impression, the photos in the book do possess a soft ethereal quality that is so typical of Ireland.
 Some are on the website so you can take a look for yourself.

 Coming to prominence after becoming the eighth Landscape Photographer of the Year, Littlejohn got himself a feature in Amateur Photographer too.
 His photos not only are pleasing but have a distinctive dreamy character too.
 His 500px gallery is just as alluring.